 Why do you have sebum glands?

-Glands that produce sebum, known as «sebaceous glands», are attached to each hair follicle shaft.
+Glands that produce sebum, known as «sebaceous glands», are attached to the sheath of each hair follicle.

 The number of glands can vary, but typically, one to four sebaceous glands are associated with each hair.